tutek1/DTLabs/02_Player/lab02.md

 ![](img/BaseScript.png)

 We can see that the `_ready()` and `_process()` just use the keyword `pass`, meaning that nothing happens in the function.
-However, the function `_physics_process()`, which is called every time the physics engine updates.
-It does two things:
+However, the function `_physics_process()`, which is called every time the physics engine updates, does two things:
 - Sets the variable `velocity = speed`
 - Calls the function `move_and_slide()`

 The variable `velocity` is declared by the `CharacterBody3D` class, that we are extending.
-It is a Vector3 that represents how fast in each cardinal direction the character should be currently moving.
+It is a `Vector3`, that represents how fast in each cardinal direction the character is currently moving.

 The function `move_and_slide()` is also declared by the `CharacterBody3D` class.
-It is responsible for moving the character based on the current value in `velocity`.
+It is responsible for moving the character based on the current value in the `velocity` variable.

 > aside negative
 > If we only set the `velocity` of the player and didn't call the `move_and_slide()` function.
 The player would not move at all.